Faithful and Accurate Self-Attention Attribution for Message Passing Neural Networks via the Computation Tree Viewpoint: Edge Attribution Calculation in Att-GNNs

 \subsection{From Attention to Attribution}

-We first visualize the computation tree in a GAT, which will lead to several observations to guide \textsc{GAtt}, an edge attribution calculation method given the attention weights in the GAT model.
+We first visualize the computation tree in a Att-GNN, which will lead to several important observations to guide \textsc{GAtt}, an edge attribution calculation method given the attention weights in the Att-GNN model.